 Depending on your situation, you may choose to freeze your eggs, sperm, or embryos.
 Each method can be beneficial for the right patient.
 You will have help in deciding which option is right for you.

 At Reproductive Fertility, we will clearly explain your options and guide you in making the right decision for your unique needs.
-Fertility specialists Dr. Saadat and Dr. Goldstein as well as their qualified staff are here to help you with any questions or concerns you may have along the way.
+Fertility specialist Dr. Saadat and the qualified staff are here to help you with any questions or concerns you may have along the way.

 Egg Freezing for Women